capsule-corp-ternoa/ternoa-proposals/TIPs/tip-800-SGX.md

 ## Simple Summary

-Improvements for SGX
+Improvements for SGX Pallet to support on chain operations for enclave

 ## Abstract

-More details about the TIP

 ## Motivation